 If you read some new-age viewpoints, you will read that money is an energy, money is love.
 Thank you Guru Whatever, I do agree to some extent that money can be used to demonstrate love, but I can’t pay my groceries this month with love alone.
 No matter how loving I am to the cashier, I doubt that she would let me leave Pick ‘n Pay with all my shopping just because I gave her a big hug full of radiant and positive energy.

-Since an early age, you have been told (and therefore conditioned) to survive this ugly, harsh world.
+From an early age, you have been told (and therefore conditioned) to survive this ugly, harsh world.
 You are alone.
 And you have to make it come hell or high water.
 You believe that money is scarce and you need to fight for every Rand or else, someone better, someone smarter, someone more conniving, someone more beautiful will take your share of the money, and leave you behind.
 You are constantly faced with negative media talking about another increase in the unemployment rate.
-Another company that is laying off hundreds of workers.
+Another company is laying off hundreds of workers.
 Another increase in the price of petrol.

 Or, perhaps you believe: